CSS

 [Navicon Transformations](https://codepen.io/bennettfeely/pen/twbyA) #demo

-pointer-events #article - “The pointer-events property allows for control over how HTML elements respond to mouse/touch events – including CSS hover/active states, click/tap events in Javascript, and whether or not the cursor is visible.”
-Also allows you to pass click events through an element to whatever it’s behind it by using `pointer-events: none;` #chris_coyier #css-tricks
+[pointer-events](https://css-tricks.com/almanac/properties/p/pointer-events/) #article - “The pointer-events property allows for control over how HTML elements respond to mouse/touch events – including CSS hover/active states, click/tap events in Javascript, and whether or not the cursor is visible.”
+Also allows you to pass click events through an element to whatever it’s behind it by using \`pointer-events: none;\` #chris\_coyier #css-tricks

-Pure CSS Parallax Websites #article - "This article demonstrates how to use CSS transforms, perspective and some scaling trickery to create a pure CSS parallax scrolling website." 👍Be careful, though.
-Applying perspective to a root element breaks fixed positioning by establishes a new stacking context.
+[Pure CSS Parallax Websites](https://keithclark.co.uk/articles/pure-css-parallax-websites/) #article - "This article demonstrates how to use CSS transforms, perspective and some scaling trickery to create a pure CSS parallax scrolling website." 👍Be careful, though.
+Applying `perspective` to a root element [breaks fixed positioning](https://stackoverflow.com/questions/26386038/why-does-perspective-changes-fixed-position-in-css) by establishes a new stacking context.

 [Quantity Queries for CSS](http://alistapart.com/article/quantity-queries-for-css) #article - “This is your guide to creating style breakpoints for quantities of HTML elements, much as you already do with @media queries for viewport dimensions.
 I’m not pointing at some blurry specification in the distance or a twinkle in an implementer’s eye.
 We’re going to do this today, with CSS that’s already available.”